Table of Contents

 Anamnesis and clinical evaluation of cervical cancer

 In anamnesis it is important to check for symptoms.
 As pre– and early stages of cervical cancer are usually asymptomatic, they usually represent a random finding.
-In 90% of cases, however, advanced cancers show symptoms like contact bleeding, lymphoedema of the legs, ureteral stenosis, ileus symptoms or back pain.
+In 90% of the cases, however, advanced cancers show symptoms like contact bleeding, lymphoedema of the legs, ureteral stenosis, ileus symptoms or back pain.

 Gynecological examination in cervical carcinoma

 In this case, smears are taken from the endo- and ectocervix, and then evaluated microscopically according to Papanicolaou staining ( “Pap smear”).

 In addition, the colposcopy can take place, in which the portio is viewed through a colposcope in 6 to 40-fold magnification.
 For an extended investigation, the portio can be dabbed with acetic acid or Lugol-iodine solution (Schiller-iod sample).
 In the case of the latter, the epithelium becomes brown in the normal case, while atypical altered epithelium remains bright.